 Sometimes traditional loans aren’t enough to buy the home you really want.
-A Jumbo loan is a mortgage that can exceed Fannie Mae and Freddie Mac's conforming loan limits of $647,200, or up to $970,800 in some high-cost areas for 2022.
-Also known as non-conforming loans, Jumbo loans and Super Jumbo loans offer the flexibility of borrowing with less restrictions.
+Jumbo loans were created to allow homebuyers to borrow beyond the conforming loan limits set by Fannie Mae and Freddie Mac.
+For 2024, the conforming loan limit is $766,550 across most of the country.
+The loan limit can change by state and it goes up to $1,149,825 in some high-cost areas.
+Jumbo loans and Super Jumbo loans are non-conforming loans designed to offer the flexibility of borrowing with fewer restrictions.

 Jumbo Loan Benefits